cmdcolin/SnpEff/src/docs/snpeff/faq.md

 Sometimes either the `REF` or `ALT` fields have [IUPAC/IUB](https://en.wikipedia.org/wiki/Nucleic_acid_notation) bases.
 A common example is when you see an `N` character, which means that the base could be any of `{A, C, G, T}`.
-There are several IUPAC characters, please see details in [IUPAC degenarate base symbols table](https://en.wikipedia.org/wiki/Nucleic_acid_notation).
+There are several IUPAC characters, please see details in [IUPAC degenerate base symbols table](https://en.wikipedia.org/wiki/Nucleic_acid_notation).

 In case of having IUPAC symbols in either the `REF` and/or `ALT` fields, SnpEff will expand them into different variants.
-This means that entries with ambiguous symbols will be tranformed into all possible combinations of variants using the IUPAC notation.
+This means that entries with ambiguous symbols will be transformed into all possible combinations of variants using the IUPAC notation.

 !!! info
 	You can disable the 'IUPAC/IUB expand' behaviour by using the `-noexpandiub` command line option.